uktrade/ords/README.md

 We have undertaken significant testing of ORDS with regulatory documents.
 This started with an initial testing with space sector documents.
 This has expanded to a large-scale tagging of construction sector regulatory documents.
 Over 700 documents have been tagged across several formats and regulators by 3 different taggers.
 This test has allowed us to expand our guidance and documentation for the practical implementation of ORDS.

 We have also engaged with individual regulators to understand their specific requirements, and how ORDS can be implemented.
-Our ongoing engagement with the Office for Product Safety and Standards (OPSS) is seeing their team use ORDS to tag and index their regulatory guidance.
-The resulting metadata will be used in the ORP, and by OPSS itself to audit and manage its library of guidance.
+Our ongoing engagement with the Office for Product Safety and Standards (OPSS) has seen their team use ORDS to tag and index their regulatory guidance.
+The resulting metadata will be used in FBR, and by OPSS itself to audit and manage its library of guidance.